 This is an ethical American fashion brand for female CEOs.
 Or maybe the next female President!
 Maven Women is intentionally based in Washington, D.C. to deliver what professional women need in their clothing.
 Owner Rebecca Ballard and her team meticulously design sustainable materials, like eco- Ponte de Roma (it took them three years to find an eco-friendly producer), before taking their clothes into the production phase.

 “For our development as well as production we partner with Lefty Production Company, a woman-owned manufacturer in Los Angeles.
 All staff at Lefty are paid a living wage and we are big fans of the warm, welcoming ethos of the company.”

 Are you a ‘dresses’ kind of girl?
 Then you’ll love these beautiful and bohemian frocks by Christy Dawn.
 Best known for her summer-ready dresses and vintage-inspired designs, everything she makes is ethically produced in Los Angeles with deadstock fabric.

 “We seek to make dresses you want to live in.
 Timeless, versatile pieces that you’ll reach for day after day.
 Each dress is made using upcycled fabric, and sewn in Los Angeles by our team of dressmakers.
 We treat every member of our team like family.
 And as we grow, we intend to keep it that way.”

 10. Alabama Chanin

 Of all the ethical American fashion brands here, this may be the most sustainable one.
-Ms Chanin is a strong believer in American traditional clothes making, as seen in her dedication to creating locally sewn garments and goods crafted mainly from organic cotton.
-We love how her pieces are made to suit all body types and ages.
+Ms Chanin is a strong believer in American traditional clothes making.
+We can see this in her dedication to creating locally sewn garments, which she crafts mainly from organic cotton.
+We also love how her pieces suit all body types and ages.